-As of March 31, 2022, we had interest rate caps and swaps outstanding, with underlying variable benchmark interest rates ranging from one to six-month U.S. dollar LIBOR or Term SOFR, as applicable.
+As of June 30, 2022, we had interest rate caps and swaps outstanding, with underlying variable benchmark interest rates ranging from one to six-month U.S. dollar LIBOR or Term SOFR, as applicable.

 Some of our agreements with derivative counterparties require a two-way cash collateralization of derivative fair values.
-We had not advanced any cash collateral to, or received any cash collateral from, counterparties as of March 31, 2022 or December 31, 2021.
+We had not advanced any cash collateral to counterparties as of June 30, 2022 or December 31, 2021.